feathersjs/docs/guides/basics/starting.md

   console.log('Feathers server listening on localhost:3030')
 );

-// For good measure let's create a message so it doesn't look empty app.service('messages').create({
+// For good measure let's create a message
+// So our API doesn't look so empty app.service('messages').create({
   text: 'Hello world from the server'
 });